Philosophy, Computing, and Artificial Intelligence

 Nor should we expect it to be.

-The backward chaining computation is the procedure to answer whether queries are logical consequences of the KB, but we do not expect achievement goals to be such consequences.
+Backward chaining is the procedure to answer whether queries are logical consequences of the KB, but we do not expect achievement goals to be such consequences.
 Most of the time, to achieve our achievement goals, we need to do something to change the world.

 To see this, suppose that the fox does pass its achievement goal as query to its KB.